BrianSoldani/09-homework-assignment-09/Develop/README_Example.md

 ## Questions:

-If you have any questions, please reach out to BrianSoldani @ brainsoldani@gmail.com
+If you have any questions, please reach out to BrianSoldani @ briansoldani@gmail.com

-## Link to deployed application:
+## Link:

-doesn matter
+yahoo.com

-## Image of deployed application:
+## Image:

 ![](/assets/images/portfolio.jpg)